leryn1122/spec/spec-001.md

   - It MUST be fixed value `cpu`.
 - Type `GPU`: The server equipped with GPU devices.
   - It MUST be a `gpu-` prefixed lowercased GPU product code given by GPU device manufacturer.
+  - It MUST NOT be determined by GPU allocation, e.g. single card, MIG, vGPU.

   For examples:
   - `gpu-a100` for NVIDIA A100